Scenic rivers and mountains decorate the backdrop of this protected habitat, home to 47 species of mammals

-The rugged Ahklun and Wood River Mountains lie partly within the refuge which also includes drainages for the Kanektok, Goodnews and Togiak Rivers.
-These pristine, free flowing rivers not only offer scenic qualities and outstanding recreation opportunities but their runs of salmon serves as an important subsistence fisheries.
+The rugged Ahklun and Wood River Mountains lie partly within the refuge, which also includes drainages for the Kanektok, Goodnews and Togiak Rivers.
+These pristine, free flowing rivers offer scenic qualities and outstanding recreation opportunities while providing important subsistence fisheries to their runs of salmon.
 The rivers contribute a large part of Togiak's production of nearly 3 million Chinook, sockeye, chum, pink and Coho salmon annually, the primary subsistence resource for residents of seven local villages.